 Besides sports lotteries, other forms of gambling that are legal in Prince Edward Island are bingo, casino games, poker and horse racing.

 The Atlantic Lottery Corporation or ALC is responsible for the sports lottery operation across four Maritime Provinces in Canada including Prince Edward Island.
 It’s jointly owned by PEI, Nova Scotia, Newfoundland and Labrador and New Brunswick.

 The main island and the 231 minor islands that are part of the Prince Edward Island jurisdiction are the home to 140,000 people.
-This make PEI the smallest province in all of Canada in terms of population.
-With a land area of only 5,620 km2 it’s Canada’s 23rd largest island, and 104th largest island in the world.
+This makes PEI the smallest province in all of Canada in terms of population.
+With a land area of only 5,620 km2, it’s Canada’s 23rd largest island and 104th largest island in the world.
 Almost 94% of the residents are of English descent, and only 4% are of French.

 The other is called Red Shores Summerside and it is located in the community of Summerside, the second largest on the island.
 This is a much smaller offline betting venue with only 40 gaming machines, but it also offers horse racing and simulcasting.

 Conclusion about Prince Edward Island Sports Betting